How to Get From the Calgary Airport (YYC) to Banff (2024)

 Other Private Transfer Companies

-Driving from Calgary International Airport to Banff is easy peasy!
-We should know as we do it quite often!
+Driving from Calgary International Airport to Banff is easy peasy — we should know, as we do it quite often!
 Renting a car at the Calgary Airport is one of the best ways to explore Banff and provides many advantages over public transport.
-There’s no need for a Calgary Airport to Banff shuttle with this option, and you’ll be able to pick up your rental vehicle right when you land in Calgary and be on your way!
+There’s no need for a transfer service with this option, and you’ll be able to pick up your rental vehicle right when you land in Calgary and be on your way!

 While it’s certainly possible to visit Banff without a car, a vehicle allows you to avoid crowds, make up your own schedule, and explore all of the various parts of Banff.
-If you have plans to do a lot of hiking in Banff or Kananaskis, you’re going to need your own rental car while in the Rockies.
+If you plan to do a lot of hiking in Banff or Kananaskis, you will need your own rental car while in the Rockies.

 Of course, if you don’t want to drive, you can book tours or use public transport around the park.
 If you have plans to visit the most popular sites, it might make more sense to use tours and public transport.